 Collaboration works when:

-Folks takes time to get to know one another as people
+Folks take time to get to know one another as people.

 Many of the approaches we take to solving problems, do just that.
 Solve problems.
 That works, until the next problem comes along.
 To build long-term results, requires more.
 Unleashing your team’s potential leads to breakthrough results.